ChainAgnostic/CAIPs/CAIPs/caip-261.md

 ```

 #### Format Verification
-The Assertions SHOULD respect the defined schema in order to be valid.
+Assertions MUST adhere to the predefined schema to be deemed valid.
+For example, in the context of verifiable credentials document, it MUST include a 'credentialSchema' as a top-level property.
-For verifiable credentials, "credentialSchema" top level properties, provide verifiers with information to determine whether the provided data conforms to the provided schema(s).
+Such property provides verifiers with the necessary information to assess whether the data presented conforms to the established schema(s).

 ```json
 "@context": ["https://www.w3.org/2018/credentials/v1"],